icerpc/icerpc-docs/pages/slice/encoding/operation-return-value-exception.md

 ## Payload continuation of an outgoing response (Success)

 The stream element of a return value (if present) is encoded into the payload continuation of an outgoing response.
-If there is no stream element, the payload continuation is empty.
+If there is no stream element or the stream element is empty, the payload continuation is empty.

 {% callout type="information" %}
 The IceRPC core may not provide a payload continuation for outgoing responses in all programming languages.
 In this